 Woody Allen once quipped, “You can live to be a hundred if you give up all things that make you want to live to be a hundred.”

-Eating is sometimes challenging for the elderly — feeding the elderly even more so.
+Eating is sometimes challenging for the elderly — and feeding the elderly even more so.
 Pre-programmed by evolution to prefer soft, sweet, high-energy foods, and trained over years by the food industry to choose them, we’ll opt for a Twinkie over chopped kale every time.
 Add to that failing taste buds, digestive issues, and deteriorating teeth, and the joy of eating just isn’t what it used to be.
+As a result, elderly nutrition is compromised.

-The increasing number of us who suffer from various versions of metabolic disorder — that is, obesity, diabetes, heart disease, stroke, and some forms of cancer — signals that we may have missed some good nutrition class a few years back.
+The increasing number of us who suffer from various versions of metabolic disorder.
+These are obesity, diabetes, heart disease, stroke, and some forms of cancer.
+Obviously, this signals that we may have missed some good nutrition class a few years back.
 If we haven’t managed to give up the foods we love earlier in our lives, how likely are we to give them up now?

 Furthermore, so many homes for the elderly offer a bland, tasteless menu laden with white-flour breads and cakes.
 It’s no wonder waistlines continue to spread and obesity-related disease grows more prevalent as real nutritional content in the diet declines.